-Having the time and resources to be able to build a home can be one of the most exciting phases of life.
-Finally, you're in a position to create a space that is uniquely your own; to have a home tailored to your needs, wants, desires, and lifestyle.
+Having the time and resources to build a home can be one of the most exciting phases of life.
+Finally, you're in a position to create a space that is uniquely your own, to have a home tailored to your needs, wants, desires, and lifestyle.

 So what’s the holdup?

 For many things in life, like writing the next Great American Novel or finally learning to play the guitar – those we may consider important “masterpiece” level things – we tend to procrastinate because we're afraid that once they exist, they won’t be as amazing in reality as we had imagined them in our dreams.

 This dream view (top) of a dream house (middle and bottom) being built (Plan #198-1116) is a good example of what could keep some potential homebuilders from embarking on their project: it may never look this good in my reality.
 But this concern and others mentioned below need to be overcome if you're ever going to get your house built.

 Well, we have a small bit of advice for you, one that can definitely be applied to more than just building a house: Just do it!
 It’s never going to be perfect, so just get it done.